Tiger (miniseries): Reception

 On Rotten Tomatoes, the series holds an approval rating of 73% based on 22 reviews, with an average rating of 6.83/10.
-The website's critical consensus reads, "Tiger is undeniably well-made - unfortunately it's surface level findings shed little new light on the enigmatic golfer."
+The website's critical consensus reads, "Tiger is undeniably well-made - unfortunately its surface level findings shed little new light on the enigmatic golfer."
 On Metacritic, the series has a weighted average score of 72 out of 100, based on 16 critics, indicating "generally favorable reviews".

-Brian Tallerico gave the film 2 and half stars in a review for RogerEbert.com, saying that film didn't make him feel what it's like to be Tiger Woods.
+Brian Tallerico gave the film two and a half out of four stars in a review for RogerEbert.com, saying that film did not make him feel what it is like to be Tiger Woods.
 Rolling Stone said the series "lacks the same churning energy of The Last Dance".
 The Washington Post said the series leaves an "unrevealing portrait of a towering sports figure".
 The A.V.
 Club was more positive saying the documentary "still finds a way to present a compelling narrative in its two parts, as directors Matthew Heineman and Matthew Hamachek pull viewers into the life of a man who worked so hard to appear inhumanly perfect, both on and off the golf course."